brookshu/custom-object-detector/tutorial.md

 ![image of bus, three people, and a car, objects visualized](images/img26_labelme.png)

-After creating the polygon, the following window will pop up.
-Label them as the class name.
+After creating the polygon, the window in the following image will pop up.
+Put the class name as the label.
+Put a group ID if the object is split by another object or the background.
 Two polygons having the same group ID will count as the same object.
-So, if another object or the background splits the object in half, be sure to put a group ID.
-Otherwise, do not enter a class ID.
+Otherwise, do not enter it.
 No label description is needed.
-As you can see in the image below, there are two car (1) polygons, because the car is separated by the pole, so I used 1 as a group ID for both parts.
+As you can see in the image below, there are two *car (1)* polygons, because the car is separated by the pole, so 1 is used as a group ID for both parts.

 ![image of a separated car and a person](images/img9_separated.png)